What is my credit score? Find out for free.

 Which agency can you get your credit score from?

-At Fair Go Finance, we, like many other lenders, use Veda Advantage to supply us with the credit score/information we require.
+At Fair Go Finance, we, like many other lenders, use Equifax to supply us with the credit score/information we require.
 They are currently Australia's number 1 credit reporting agency.
 You can choose to get your credit score from Veda Advantage or from Experian.
-Just remember that each of them will hold different information and will calculate a different score, as it depends on which lenders/service providers have choosen to use them.
+Just remember that each of them will hold different information and will calculate a different score, as it depends on which lenders/service providers have chosen to use them.

 How can you get your credit score today, for free?

 Through Equifax,(previously known as Veda Advantage) you can obtain your credit score free once a year.
 To get it right now, click here and complete your details.
 You will receive an e-mail confirming your score within minutes.

 So what should you do once you have your credit score?

 Knowing your credit score and what it means can help you understand how likely lenders and credit providers will approve you.
 With this knowledge you can then be confident when dealing with them.
 You can also look at ways to actively improve your score and ensure you protect it going forward.
 As you can see, your credit score provides a lot of important information about you, so it is certainly worth obtaining and looking after.